kazsho/mt-be-s1/README.md

 # Database:

 there is a database that will be connected the information of the user for the individual accounts as well as it will save the conversation array and audio files that the user have had with the AI

+# authentication:

+this project includes authentication with a token system for the individuals accounts, each individual will have their own account to store their data and conversation.